searchisko/searchisko/documentation/development.md

 1. Check if [RELEASE_NOTES](../RELEASE_NOTES.md) has info about new version.
 2. Check if [searchisko-api.spec.tmpl](../api/spec/searchisko-api.spec.tmpl) has correct new version and changelog
-3. Run `mvn release:prepare` and hit enter on all questions (version, tag)
+3. Run `mvn release:prepare -Pintegration-tests` and hit enter on all questions (version, tag)
-4. Run `mvn release:clean`
+4. Run `mvn release:clean -Pintegration-tests`
 5. Increase version in spec file(../api/spec/searchisko-api.spec.tmpl) and add new entry in changelog
 6. Add new version in [RELEASE_NOTES](../RELEASE_NOTES.md)